checkout/frames-android/README.md

     PaymentFormCallback mFormListener = new PaymentFormCallback() {
         @Override
         public void onFormSubmit() {
            // form submit initiated; you can potentially display a loader }
         @Override
         public void onTokenGenerated(CardTokenisationResponse response) {
-            // your token is here
+            // your token is here: response.token
             mPaymentForm.clearForm(); // this clears the Payment Form }
         @Override